Mik3y-F/clipboard-assessment/Refactoring.md

 ## Your Explanation Here

-In the refactored version, I've extracted two helper functions: `getPartitionKeyCandidate` and `hash`.
-This makes the main function easier to read and understand since each function now has a specific, clear purpose. `getPartitionKeyCandidate` determines what the initial candidate for the partition key should be based on the provided event, while `hash` simply hashes its input with `sha3-512`.
+In the refactored version, I've extracted two helper functions: `getPartitionKey` and `hash`.
+This makes the main function easier to read and understand since each function now has a specific, clear purpose. `getPartitionKey` determines what the initial candidate for the partition key should be based on the provided event, while `hash` simply hashes its input with `sha3-512`.

 This refactor breaks up the complexity and makes the code more maintainable.
 If we need to change how we get the partition key or how we hash data, we only have to modify those small functions.
 The flow of `deterministicPartitionKey` is also more straightforward and its structure reflects its purpose more clearly.
 I used an early return when the candidate is null or undefined to achieve this by getting rid of the nested conditionals.

 made the `TRIVIAL_PARTITION_KEY` and `MAX_PARTITION_KEY_LENGTH` global constants (personal preference) this way deterministicPartitionKey is more in line with the Single Responsibility Principle.
+I also made `candidate` a constant because mutating state can be unsafe

 Moved the typechecking logic to getPetitionKeyCandidate because I noticed for a test case where the `partitionKey` was 0 the test was failing.
-Following the logic from the function given I figured if the partition key returned for 12 is `"12"` then 0 should also be `"0"` this is an assumption that would have to be clarified by the business logic requirements :-  I took it to be a bug in the initial implementation and handled it as seen in the `getPartitionKeyCandidate` logic
+Following the logic from the function given I figured if the partition key returned for 12 is `"12"` then 0 should also be `"0"` this is an assumption that would have to be clarified by the business logic requirements :-  I took it to be a bug in the initial implementation and handled it as seen in the `getPartitionKey` logic

 Some of the Type checking logic would have been sorted out in TS easily.
 (Wasn't sure whether or not to use it so I simply let it be as it is in JS as requested)